LXD is a system container and virtual machine manager

 distrobuilder tool or by assembling your own image tarball by hand.

-LXD is network aware and all interactions go through a simple REST API, making it possible to remotely interact with containers on remote systems, copying and moving them as you wish.
+LXD is network aware and all interactions go through a simple REST API, making it possible to remotely interact with instances on remote systems, copying and moving them as you wish.

 Want to go big?
 LXD also has built-in clustering support, letting you turn dozens of servers into one big LXD server.